U.S. government watchdog to probe child's death after border arrest

 “These aliens had traveled through Mexico for some period of time before they reached us,” the CBP official said.
 “They were actually in our custody for a very short time.”

-A border agent observed Caal and her father, who Guatemalan officials said is 29 years old, and asked him around 20 questions as part of an initial medical screening.
-Caal’s father checked “no” on a form asking if the child had any illnesses, the DHS official said.
+A border agent asked the father around 20 questions as part of an initial medical screening.
+He checked “no” on a form asking if the child had any illnesses, a DHS official told reporters on Friday on condition of anonymity.

-The form was provided in English, and the interview with the father was conducted in Spanish, the CBP official said.
+The form was provided in English, and the interview was conducted in Spanish, the CBP official said.

 “The questions were asked, the observations were made, the father was there, and there was no indication that she had any health conditions,” the official said.

 The Guatemalan foreign ministry said in a statement that Caal’s parents’ native tongue is Q’eqchi’, a Mayan language.
-The father’s level of Spanish fluency was not immediately known, but he told Guatemalan officials that he felt more comfortable speaking Q’eqchi’, the foreign ministry said.
+Nery Caal told Guatemalan officials that he felt more comfortable speaking Q’eqchi’ than Spanish, the foreign ministry said.

 At around 4:30 a.m. on Dec.
-7, around seven hours after first arriving at the border, Caal and her father boarded a bus for the Lordsburg border station in New Mexico, about 95 miles (153 km) away.
+7, around seven hours after arriving at the border, the girl and her father boarded a bus for the Lordsburg border station in New Mexico, about 95 miles (153 km) away.
 While they were waiting for the bus, they had access to water and restrooms, the CBP official said.

-Just before the bus departed at 5 a.m., the father told agents that his daughter was vomiting.
-An agent on the bus told the Lordsburg station to prepare to provide emergency medical care, and by the time the bus arrived at the station at 6:30 a.m., Caal was not breathing.
-She was revived by Border Patrol medical technicians twice, and emergency services arrived at around 6:40 a.m.
+Just before the bus departed at 5 a.m., Nery Caal told agents that Jakelin was vomiting.
+By the time the bus arrived at the station at 6:30 a.m., Caal was not breathing.
+She was treated by Border Patrol medical technicians and emergency services who arrived shortly after, and then taken to a hospital in El Paso, Texas.

-Caal was taken to the Providence Children’s Hospital in El Paso, Texas from Lordsburg at 7:45 a.m. by helicopter.
-There, a brain scan revealed swelling and the girl was diagnosed with liver failure.
+A brain scan revealed swelling and the girl was diagnosed with liver failure.
 She died early in the morning on Dec.
 8, with her father at the hospital, the CBP official said.

+Nery Caal was released by Border Patrol under an order of supervision, and is staying at a migrant shelter in El Paso, Paniagua said.
+Paniagua said Nery Caal told him he had crossed the border planning to turn himself in to U.S. authorities, and will try to stay in the United States.

+Senate Democrats criticized the Trump administration for not revealing Caal’s death for nearly a week.

+Senior House Democrats wrote in a letter that the watchdog should investigate the delay in informing Congress.
+“It is hard to overstate our frustration with the fact that we learned of this incident through media reports one week after the incident occurred,” they said.

+CBP officials did not immediately respond to a request for comment.
+A DHS official on Friday declined to comment on the agency’s conversations with members of Congress.

-Reporting by Yeganeh Torbati, additional reporting by Makini Brice and Susan Heavey in Washington, Andrew Hay in New Mexico and Christine Murray in Mexico City; Editing by Frances Kerry and Rosalba O'Brien
+Reporting by Yeganeh Torbati and Andrew Hay, additional reporting by Makini Brice and Susan Heavey in Washington, and Christine Murray in Mexico City; Editing by Frances Kerry and Rosalba O'Brien